valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-backend-libraries.md

   Date search fields now take into account the timezone offset sent along with requests under the `X-Timezone-Offset` request header.
 If this header is not present, UTC+0 is used.

-* **Error in some plugin action properties**

-  A bug has been fixed where the plugin action property would throw an error when the plugin action property was set to a process variable that contained a list.

 ## Breaking changes